-The following table details media type, analytical method, container type, preservation and holding time for both asbestos air and bulk samples.
+The following table details media type, analytical method, container type, preservation and holding time for asbestos air samples.

-Media Type Analytical Method Container Type Preservation Holding Time Bulk Asbestos Polarized Light Microscopy (PLM) - NIOSH 9002 Plastic Bag N/A N/A Asbestos Fibers in Air Phase Contrast Microscopy (PCM) - NIOSH 7400 PCM Canister w/ MCEM filter (0.8 micron pore size) N/A N/A
+Media Type Analytical Method Container Type Preservation Holding Time Asbestos Fibers in Air Phase Contrast Microscopy (PCM) - NIOSH 7400 PCM Canister w/ MCEM filter (0.8 micron pore size) N/A N/A

-In addition, to the above table, sample collection for both air and bulk asbestos samples will be completed in accordance with Environmental Management Services of Iowa Standard Operation Procedures, which are included in Appendix G. Field Sampling Guides provided by EMSL Analytical Laboratory for both bulk and air sampling have also been included.
+In addition, to the above table, sample collection for air asbestos samples will be completed in accordance with Environmental Management Services of Iowa Standard Operation Procedures, which are included in Appendix H. Field Sampling Guides provided by EMSL Analytical Laboratory for air sampling have also been included.